leduckhai/leduckhai/README.md

 4. Most people think I'm a highschool student.
 Thanks mom for giving me a cute face!

-5. I burned my school when I was in grade 7.
+5. I spent all of my childhood imprisoned within the walls of an orphanage.
+So all my life, I just wanna scatter light and joy across the world - for the happiness I was never given :kissing_smiling_eyes:

 6. Try'na neva lie, neva get angry, neva hurt anybody.